marciof/Eon/specification/specification.md

 A [prototype](#prototype) is the original value used to create another one from.

 Not all values can be literally represented in source code, since not all have an associated [grammar](#grammar) production.
 They can however be assigned names using [symbols](#symbol) and stored in the [bindings](#bindings) map.

+All data types are callable as zero-parameter functions that evaluate to the value itself, except for functions that are evaluated as a regular function call.

 ## Boolean